Coutinho-David/WriteUps/README.md

-#WriteUp for  RETirement Plan @ UTCTF25
+# WriteUp for  RETirement Plan @ UTCTF25
-##Category: Binary Exploitation / Pwn
+## Category: Binary Exploitation / Pwn

 Upon opening the challenge we are presented with a binary and a libc file

-checking the binary we get
+Checking the binary we get

 `
 Arch:       amd64-64-little
 RELRO:      Partial RELRO